Dividend stocks are enjoying a resurgence as investors seek safety during the sell-off.

 To safe profits,

-Charles Sizemore is the editor of Green Zone Fortunes and specializes in income and retirement topics.
-Charles is a regular on The Bull & The Bear podcast.
+Charles Sizemore is the co-editor of Green Zone Fortunes and specializes in income and retirement topics.
 He is also a frequent guest on CNBC, Bloomberg and Fox Business.